LilyTronics/lily_kicad_lib/readme.md

 ### Footprints

 Footprints are created using the specifications of the manufacturers.
-All footprints have a 3D model attached.
+All footprints have a 3D model attached if applicable.
 All footprints have the following extra attributes:

 * Revision: numeric value for the revision of the footprint.